catalyst-cloud/catalystcloud-docs/source/tutorials/kubernetes/role-mapping.rst

   magnum-prometheus-operator-apiserver                           1      3d
   ------ Truncated for brevity -----

-The ``keystone-sync-policy`` is what we use to connect the openstack keystone role with a *group* inside the k8s cluster.
+The ``keystone-sync-policy`` is what we use to connect the OpenStack Keystone role with a *group* inside the k8s cluster.
 We can take a look at what our policy says by default, using the following command: